 Alaska Cancer Care Alliance.
 Formed by local oncologists, the Alliance aims to build and maintain a network of hope between patients, providers, agencies and programs to support patients and their families through the challenges of their disease.
 Provides education, Alaska-based support and resources, free art classes and financial workshops, mentorship program, and a calendar of events for the cancer community.

 Envision: The Behavioral Medicine Intervention for chemo-brain, fatigue, cancer-related anxiety and stress and sleep problems.
-Developed by Alaska’s Dr. Lyn Freeman and now available to all cancer survivors suffering late-term symptoms both online and in person in Anchorage, AK.
+Developed by Alaska’s Dr. Lyn Freeman, and made available to cancer survivors suffering late-term symptoms both online and in person in Anchorage, AK.

 Providence Cancer Center.
-Includes information on the various cancers treated, information for those just diagnosed, essential information for patients, support services available, and guidance for cancer survivors.
-Under Health Alaska link, find a searchable online Health Information Library, and recipes.
+Includes information on the various cancers treated, information for those just diagnosed, essentialinformation for patients, support services available, and guidance for cancer survivors.

 Breast Cancer Survivorship Care.
 (Johns Hopkins).
 Treatment side effects, guidelines for follow-up care, how to make a SCP, symptom management, reducing risk of recurrence, stories and videos.